FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 #### Bundles

-Bundles are offered to Fenix Alliance S.A.S shoppers as a way to purchase multiple items together at a discounted price.
-If you wish to return a Bundle for a refund, you must request a return within the applicable Fenix Alliance S.A.S Return Policy period and you must return the ENTIRE BUNDLE.
-Items sold as part of a Bundle may be returned individually for replacement if you request a replacement within the applicable Fenix Alliance S.A.S Return Policy period for that individual item.
+Bundles are offered to Alliance Business Holdings S.A.S shoppers as a way to purchase multiple items together at a discounted price.
+If you wish to return a Bundle for a refund, you must request a return within the applicable Alliance Business Holdings S.A.S Return Policy period and you must return the ENTIRE BUNDLE.
+Items sold as part of a Bundle may be returned individually for replacement if you request a replacement within the applicable Alliance Business Holdings S.A.S Return Policy period for that individual item.

 #### Combos and Kits

 Combos and Kits include two or more items that must be purchased together in order to receive a discount.
-Items sold as part of a Combo or Kit may be returned individually for replacement within the applicable Fenix Alliance S.A.S Return Policy Period for that individual item.
+Items sold as part of a Combo or Kit may be returned individually for replacement within the applicable Alliance Business Holdings S.A.S Return Policy Period for that individual item.

 If an individual Combo or Kit item is returned for a refund, the applicable discount will be voided, and the discounted amount will be deducted from the amount of the refund.
 If your Combo/Kit discount amount is greater than the individual unit price of the item you wish to return, then the item cannot be returned for a refund by itself; you will need to return all items in the Combo/Kit or return it with other items of value in order to receive a refund.
 For example, if your Combo/Kit discount was $5, and you return one of the items for a refund, the $5 will be deducted from your refund amount.

-#### Manufacturer Promotional Items and Fenix Alliance S.A.S Gifts
+#### Manufacturer Promotional Items and Alliance Business Holdings S.A.S Gifts

 Manufacturers may offer free promotional items with their products.
 To receive a full refund on a purchase that includes promotional items, all items must be returned.
 The cost of any promotional items not returned will be deducted from the refund total.

-Fenix Alliance S.A.S may also offer gifts to valued customers for their continued support as well as for special giveaways.
+Alliance Business Holdings S.A.S may also offer gifts to valued customers for their continued support as well as for special giveaways.
 These gifts are not part of any purchase value and therefore do not have to be returned.

 Prepaid card, gift packaging and Memberships